| 🇨🇦 | 🕆 | 🇨🇦 | 🕆 | 🇨🇦 | 🕆 | L🇨🇦 |

 For all the reasons I’ve just mentioned, I surmise that our large intestine likely absorbs only about five to ten-percent, of the amount of nutrients for which it was originally intended.

 Further, as water is released from the small intestine into the larger one, a water gradient naturally occurs throughout the stool of the large intestine.
 I believe that the large intestine not only absorbs water, but also serves as a means of water secretion.
 In essence, the large intestine regulates water distribution throughout its entire length.
-Hence, it should be able to control the wet/dry transition which is central to the bowel.
+Hence, it should be able to control the wet/dry transition which is central to the bowels.

 The following drawing shows enterocyte cells lining the intestinal epithelium, as well as certain methodologies in which they ingest our body's nutrients.